fivestars-os/aladdin/docs/publish_cmd.md

                         it differs from chart name --git-ref GIT_REF     which commit hash or branch or tag to checkout and publish from
+  --init-submodules     recursively initialize and update all submodules
+                        included in the project
 ```
 - Example: `aladdin publish --build-local`
 - Example: `aladdin publish --repo project --git-ref master --publish-helm-only`
+- Example: `aladdin publish --repo project --init-submodules`